 Check out where and what anglers are reeling in from the Highland Lakes and Llano River.

-In Texas and the Highland Lakes, the largemouth bass is probably the undisputed top target of most anglers.
+In Texas, the largemouth bass is probably the undisputed top target of most anglers.
 And why not?
-It’s found in all the Highland Lakes and known for aggressively hitting a lure or bait.
+It’s found in all of the Highland Lakes and known for aggressively hitting a lure or bait.

 Lake LBJ gets a lot of attention for its largemouth bass fishing, but don’t overlook the big lake to the north, Lake Buchanan.
 As largemouth lakes go, it flies under the radar but is a great destination for this favored fish.